 Kentucky Private Detective Licensing Requirements

-The Kentucky Board of Licensure for Private Investigators serves to promote, preserve, and protect the public safety and welfare through effective regulation of the practice of private investigations.
+The Kentucky Board of Licensure for Private Investigators promotes, preserves, and protects public safety and welfare through effective regulation of private investigations.

-The Kentucky Board of Licensure for Private Investigators accomplishes this mission through the examination, testing, and licensing of prospective professional investigators; regulation and discipline of all licensed private detectives; and through appropriate communication of information and laws pertaining to the practice of private investigations in Kentucky.
+The Kentucky Board of Licensure for Private Investigators accomplishes this mission by examining, testing, and licensing prospective professional investigators.
+Also, the board is responsible for the regulation and discipline of all licensed private detectives and through appropriate communication of information and laws about the practice of private investigations in Kentucky.

 Licensing Authority Contact Information